canonical/netplan/doc/netplan-ip.md

 ## NAME

-netplan-ip - retrieve IP information from the system
+netplan-ip - retrieve IP information (like DHCP leases) from the system

 ## SYNOPSIS